 Hookworm treatment for dogs with severe infections includes anthelmintic medication combined with supportive therapy, like fluids with electrolytes, iron supplements, a high-protein diet and blood transfusions, says the CAPC.

-To prevent hookworms in dogs, Dr. Walden recommends year-round broad-spectrum parasite control that works against hookworms.
+To prevent hookworms in dogs, Dr. Walden recommends year-round broad-spectrum parasite control that works against hookworms and other parasites like heartworms.
 Talk to your veterinarian about the one that will work best for your dog.

 "Owners can also reduce their dog's exposure to hookworms by timely removal of feces from their environment," she says.